EvanDotPro/EdpSuperluminal/README.md

 ------------

 - Clone this module into your `vendor/` directory and enable `EdpSuperluminal`
 - Add the following code to your `public/index.php` after chdir() and immediately following the AutoloaderFactory::factory invocation:

         define('ZF_CLASS_CACHE', 'data/cache/classes.php.cache');
         if (file_exists(ZF_CLASS_CACHE)) require_once ZF_CLASS_CACHE;

 - In your browser, go to http://yourapp/?buildCache=1 to build the initial class.
+You should do this for any page that is (a) dependency heavy, and/or (b) every page with a different dependency graph.
+Each call will append to the cache with any newly discovered classes.